UrosNikolic/country-search-backend/README.md

 # Country Search Backend

-This api is created using Serverless Framework and hoster on AWS
+This api is created using Serverless Framework, NodeJs and DynamoDb and hosted on AWS

 ## Requirements